-Knowledge layer for AI
+Knowledge layer for AI tools

-Give every AI tool
+Give every tool

 your full context

-npm install -g @mishkinf/lore
+npm install -g @getlore/cli

 “Users want faster exports”

-With Lore
+Lore

 “In the Jan 15 interview, Sarah said ‘The export takes forever, I’ve lost work twice this week’”